 Fig. 3.
 Orbitrap MS positive ion intensity depth profile with 20 keV Ar3000+ sputtering of a lactose particle for selected lactose and impurity ions.
 All the signals are summed over a 400 µm × 400 µm area.

 To study the correlation between the depth distribution of lactose and impurity ions, depth profiling was performed using Orbitrap MS with 20 keV Ar3000+ sputtering.
-In positive ion mode (Fig. 3), it is found that the intensities of lactose [M+H]+ and [M-OH]+ are relatively constant throughout the total ion dose of 3.88 × 1015 ions/cm228, whilst the intensity of sodiated lactose fall rapidly in the near surface region, followed by a gentle decline before stabilising by an ion dose of approximately 1 × 1015 ions/cm2.
+In positive ion mode (Fig. 3), it is found that the intensities of lactose [M+H]+ and [M-OH]+ are relatively constant throughout the total ion dose of 3.88 × 1015 ions/cm2 (corresponding to a total depth of ~8 µm, considering a typical sputtering rate for organic materials of 200 nm3 per 20 keV Ar3000+ ion, i.e., 20 nm per 10¹³ ions/cm² fluence)28, whilst the intensity of sodiated lactose falls rapidly in the near surface region, followed by a gentle decline before stabilising by an ion dose of approximately 1 × 1015 ions/cm2.
 This is consistent with the sodium salt being enriched on the surface of the sample, and similar behaviour is seen for the contaminant annotated as C20H35NO16Na+ until falling below the detection at an ion dose of 1 x 1015 ions/cm2.
 It is noteworthy that C24H42O21Na+ (labelled as [2M-H2O+Na]+ in Fig. 3) exhibits a similar profile to sodiated lactose and hence is more likely due to lactose intermolecular interactions rather than originating from other oligosaccharides.
-In contrast, the depth profiles of the impurity ions C6H17O8P2+ and C4H7FN2O3K+ are distinct with an initial sharp rise in intensity in the near surface followed by a gradual decline.
-This suggests the presence of an overlayer (the sampling depth of SIMS is a few nanometres).
-As expected, the PMA substrate ions C10H8+ and C13H9+ have an initial sharp rise in intensity as surface contamination is sputtered away followed by a gradual increase probably since more surface is exposed as lactose is sputtered away, and finally a rapid decline at around 2.6 x 1015 ions/cm2 as the PMA film is sputtered away.
+In contrast, the depth profiles of the impurity ions C10H12N2O5K+ and C7H6N2O2K+ are distinct with an initial sharp rise in intensity in the near surface followed by a gradual decline.
+This suggests the presence of an overlayer (the sampling depth of SIMS is a few nanometres) with the contaminants within the lactose material.
+The source of the contaminants is unknown and further study is required to identify the source from a range of possibilities including from the feed, packaging materials or processing.
+As expected, the PMA substrate ions C10H8+ and C13H9+ have an initial sharp rise in intensity as surface contamination is sputtered away.
+This is followed by a gradual increase, which we attribute to the progressive exposure of the underlying PMA substrate as the overlying lactose layer is sputtered away rather than diffusion of the substrate into the lactose., A rapid decline is then observed at around 2.6 x 1015 ions/cm2, indicating the depletion of the PMA layer itself.
 However, the PMA intensity does not drop to zero, since areas previously covered by lactose were protected from sputtering.
 The ratio of PMA intensities at the beginning and end of the profile allows an estimate of the surface coverage by lactose of approximately 75%.
 The depth information provides an additional dimension, allowing separation of the main analyte from impurities.
 Similar benefits are found from the negative ion depth profile data (Supplementary Fig. 1).
 Except for a very mild drop in the near surface region, relatively constant signal of lactose [M-H]- and its dimer [2M-H]- was measured throughout the total ion dose of 7.75 × 1015 ions/cm2, while a slow rise was observed for sulphate-related and phosphate-related adduct ion intensities.
 For impurity ions C32H35N8O6S2- and C27H22N2O9Na-, a distinct sharp drop of intensities was noted in the near surface.

 Spatial distribution correlation and differences between lactose and impurities